 Interviewer "And the crane coming in, is that a 300 tonner?"

 I'm not sure how big the crane whats coming in is, I know we had to have the 300 Tonne crane for the lift out because they was worried about the rotten underneath of the bridge and it falling apart on lifting.
 I think the Slingers and the Banksman done a fantastic job because they managed to sling it at 8 points and managed to keep it in one piece which was fantastic.
-The crane driver was absolutely immense he was very smooth and he managed to keep things very sturdy whilst going through.
+The crane driver was absolutely immense he was very smooth and he managed to keep things very sturdy whilst going through. |

+Hello I'd like to introduce myself as David Brown the Mayor of Godmanchester.
 You're joining us on a late February day on 2010 where we are going to witness the replacement of the iconic Godmanchester Bridge that we've enjoyed since its design in 1827 by a chap called James Gallier an Irishman who at the young age of 29 designed this and this is going to be the current replacement and hope much valued addition to preserving Godmanchester town scene.
+Having lived in the town for 16 years now, my wife and I have always associated Godmanchester with this bridge and as you can see behind me we have the first half |

-that's going to be floated on some pontoons and temporarily suspended by a crane this evening to be followed up tomorrow by the second half which will mate on the Town Hall side, which will link in the main town with the recreation centre.
+that's going to be floated on some pontoons and temporarily suspended by a crane this evening to be followed up tomorrow by the second half which will mate on the Town Hall side, which will link in the main town with the recreation centre. |

 We are very proud to be able to benefit from the financial contribution that Highways and District Council have committed to support this feature, we are very proud of it and its all in keeping with the kind of architecture that was the form in early 19th Century.

 I know that a lot of people have a very romantic association with this bridge they feel that there is no other thing other that perhaps St-Marys church that signifies the character and tranquility of the town.
+So we hope that you enjoy this limited edition and will gain some kind of tangible connection with the history of Godmanchester. |

+My name is Ken Sneath, I've been a resident here in Godmanchester for 28 years and I've been researching the history of the town for some years in preperation for a book which is being produced to celebrate the 2012 anniversary of the charter.
 Today the new Chinese Bridge is being erected, it is very much an iconic image of Godmanchester and perhaps some people might be disappointed to see that the old bridge has been taken down and replaced by a new one.
 But of course the bridge which has been taken down is not the original bridge we have in fact two Chinese Bridges in Godmanchester.
-One links Island Hall with its island and the other one is our town bridge.
+One links Island Hall with its island and the other one is our town bridge. |

+You may well ask why do we have two Chinese Bridges in Godmanchester?
+Well there was a great fashion for something known as chinwazary in the 18th Century and it came somewhat to a peak in the mid 18th century and shortly afterwards the Island Hall bridge was built.
+As i said this links Island Hall with its island, unfortunately a great storm happened in 1928 and an Elm fell down on the bridge crushing it and it was replaced by a replica in 1988 by Christopher Vane-Percy the present owner of Island Hall and he won a number of awards for that replica bridge.
 But turning to our town bridge that was designed in 1827 by an Irish architect by the name of James Gallier.
 Now James Gallier has a somewhat interesting history.
 The town bridge was one of his first commissions as a young man just under the age of 30, he went on to work on the Grosvenor estate in London and then unfortunately went bankrupt and went of to America where he became in the end a quiet notable architect.His most famous building was the City Hall in New Orleans which has got wonderful columns and ionic capitals to those columns.
 He was no stranger to adversity and James Galliers first wife died but after having produced a son, who was also called James who became and architect, but James married again and his second wife was called Caroline.
+Later in life as they were sailing down the east coast of the United States, their ship sank just of Cape Hatteras in Carolina and both he and his second wife were drowned.
+So quiet an interesting man this Irish architech who designed the new, the town bridge for Godmanchester which is being replaced today. |

-I'm Simon Newby I'm the structural Engineer fore CTS Bridges and we carried out the design on the bridge andsimon-newby fabricated it in our factory in West Yorkshire.
+I'm Simon Newby I'm the structural Engineer fore CTS Bridges and we carried out the design on the bridge and fabricated it in our factory in West Yorkshire.
 What you see behind us now is the culmination of the last two days of installation work but prior to that we've been working on the bridge since last summer when I came down here and took dimensions of all the abutments.

 I'm looking relatively relaxed now because we've successfully installed it in between the two abutments which are a fixed distance apart.
 It was quiet a tricky one to measure because there are 4 points of contact on each abutment and there's a lot of things to get true and lined up.
 But as you can see its worked very well and we thought we were going to have to do a bit of jiggery pokery and install the second half once, take it out, remeasure, cut some off, put it back, but in fact we've actually just put it in first time and it slotted into place.